downshiftorg/wp-router/README.md

 });
 ```

 If resolving a class, the constructor will have dependencies injected.
+Resolution of classes is only
+valid when using a string.

 ##tests